12 minute read

 Some other features are:

-• Keyword extraction and research: It is possible to find relevant keywords on your documents, including PDFs, images, and web pages; and find mentions of specific keywords, which can be helpful for keyword research and content optimization.
+- Keyword extraction and research: It is possible to find relevant keywords on your documents, including PDFs, images, and web pages; and find mentions of specific keywords, which can be helpful for keyword research and content optimisation.

-• Review and social posts: The NLP capabilities in this tool allow you to extract key insights from unstructured data such as customer reviews and social media posts.
-It can also identify entities such as people, places, and organizations.
+- Review and social posts: The NLP capabilities in this tool allow you to extract key insights from unstructured data such as customer reviews and social media posts.
+It can also identify entities such as people, places, and organisations.

 One negative aspect of Amazon Comprehend is that it is quite new.
 So, the interface misses some features of programmes that have been around longer.

-With Amazon Comprehend businesses can build a custom set of entities or text classification models tailored to their organization’s needs.
+With Amazon Comprehend businesses can build a custom set of entities or text classification models tailored to their organisation’s needs.

 Tool 9: Aylien